-This would result in a number of ascii trace files being created, each of which follows the created, created, each of created, each o
+This would result in a number of ascii trace files being created, each of which follows the created, created, it is accomplished similarly to the examples above::

 '''

 NetDeviceContainer d = ...;

 ...

 Ptr<OutputStreamWrapper> stream = asciiTraceHelper.CreateFileStream ("trace-file-name.tr");

 ...

 helper.EnableAscii (stream, d);

 '''